- Our Brand

 Action plan to address the identified barriers to learning

-A summary of the interventions from the Pupil Premium funding for 2016/2017 to address the identified barriers:
+A summary of the provision from the Pupil Premium funding for 2017/2018 to address the identified barriers:

 - Additional specialist teaching staff to run booster sessions and interventions for groups of pupils.

 - Non-classroom teaching staff to run targeted interventions (including phonics, reading, mathematics) and mentoring individuals (including behaviour).
 Eligible pupils will be able to read individually on a one-to-one basis to an adult.

 - Read Write Inc phonics programme to target eligible pupils.